Suspected serial killer's competency hearing date set for June 14

 Many of the victims were shot on or near the Indian Creek Trail.

-The Assistant General Counsel Missouri Department of Mental Health told a judge Friday that Scott “pretty much always refuses medication which doesn’t help anyone’s mental status.”
+The Assistant General Counsel for the Missouri Department of Mental Health told a judge Friday that Scott “pretty much always refuses medication which doesn’t help anyone’s mental status.”

 She told the court Scott is a priority because “everyone wants this case to move forward considering the gravity of this case and his behaviors.”